 2. Distance yourself—online or IRL

-Going through a breakup in a time where social media can be your stalking tool can be very tempting and confusing.
-So, have a social media detox if you feel tempted to check your ex’s whereabouts online.
+Going through a breakup in a time where social media can be your stalking tool can be very tempting.
+So, have a social media detox if you feel enticed to check your ex’s whereabouts online.
 It’s also best to delete their number—although it might be useless if you already memorized it—if you’re itching to call them.

 While it can be temporarily satisfying to fulfill your curiosity by stalking them online or contacting them, it might not make you feel good in the long run.
 It’s especially true when you find out your ex seems to be moving on more quickly than you.

 Moreover, you placed all your happy moments on your social media page.
 You may have already uploaded your milestones online, from romantic dinner dates to spontaneous adventures.
 And, having a reminder of those days may bring you more pain.

 Additionally, it’s best not to stay friends—at least for a while.
 Let your heart heal first and get accustomed to the idea that you’re no longer together.
 Staying friends with your ex may make it more challenging to rebuild yourself or open your heart to someone new.